SimpleGeek/rust-book/README.md

 Code written while following the rust book at rust-lang.org

-Next section is chapter 5, using structs to structure related data
+Next section is chapter 6